marcosguida/EarthTech-API/README.md

 ## Features

-- Display updated data on agricultural zoning in the state of Tocantins, Brazil.
+- Display updated data on agricultural zoning in the state of Tocantins, Brazil;
-- Presents data from the Risk Table for the main agricultural crops in the state of Tocantins, Brazil.
+- Presents data from the Risk Table for the main agricultural crops in the state of Tocantins, Brazil;
-- Display of chemical and physical attribute resources for soil and drainage classes categorized by the Brazilian System of Sistema Brasileiro de Classificação de Solos (Classification under the responsibility of EMBRAPA)
+- Display of chemical and physical attribute resources for soil and drainage classes categorized by the Brazilian System of Sistema Brasileiro de Classificação de Solos (Classification under the responsibility of EMBRAPA);
 - CRUD operations for specific crop endpoints.

 ## URI